astronomer/docs/archived_software_docs/version-0.29/cli-release-notes.md

 ### Additional improvements

-- When running `astro dev start`, the containers running Airflow components now include your project directory in their names.
+- When running `astro dev start`, the containers running Apache Airflow® components now include your project directory in their names.